gvwilson/sdxpy/src/archive/index.md

 [% inc file="backup_oop.py" keep="use" %]

-This example highlights one of the great strengths of object-oriented programming.
+This example highlights one of the great strengths of [%i "object-oriented programming" %][%/i%].
 It's easy to write programs in which new code uses old code;
 provided classes and objects are carefully designed, they allow old code to use new code without being changed.